 Background

 The Israel National Defense College was intended to be an institution of extensive and in depth study of national security, of all its components and their mutual relations.
 The College was established in 1962 by a government decision that determined:

 ".. .The National Defense College ... in intended to provide officers in the IDF with a higher education.
-Its students will engage in learning the foundations of national security at an academic level, along with general issues that are required for understanding the political, social and technological background of the problems of security and the country..."
+Its participants will engage in learning the foundations of national security at an academic level, along with general issues that are required for understanding the political, social and technological background of the problems of security and the country..."
 (22.7.1962)

-In 1967 the College closed its doors and reopened in 1976, as a result of a government decision that established that the purpose of the National Defense College was to be "...the highest institution of education, study and research of the national security problems of Israel..."
+In 1967 the College closed its doors and reopened in 1976, as a result of a government decision that established that the purpose of the National Defense College was to be:

+...the highest institution of education, study in the country that trains senior representatives from the IDF, government agencies and other security organizations, for senior command and management positions...."
 (23.5.1976).

 The INDC Vision